arfar/magic_finder/README.md

 Delete the whole folder that is output from that command.
 It's probably somewhere like `$HOME/.local/share/magic_finder/`.

-The binary and scripts should be in the folder when you run `which magic_finder`.
-Delete all files that start with `magic_finder`.

-Optioanally, from within the `magic_finder` folder, run `cargo uninstall`.
-This will remove the binary and it should tell you where that was.
-Hopefully the scripts are in the same place, so go to that folder and delete the remainder of the files that start with `magic_finder`.
+From within the `magic_finder` folder, run `cargo uninstall`.
+This will remove the binaries.

 ## Why this exists